alexandzors/things/docs/grafana-tutorials/pihole.md

 Now you can import a basic dashboard using the ID from the script's repo.
 This will give you some basic info from your Pi-hole data source.
 The Dashboard ID: 6603

 HOWEVER, there are a few issues with it.
-First you will want to edit the Realtime Queries and add: `non_negative_derivative` to each of the queries, under "Metrics", so the Y-Axis has no negative values.
+First you will want to edit the Realtime Queries and add: `non_negative_derivative` or add `math(* -1)` to each of the queries, under "Metrics", so the Y-Axis has no negative values.
 And also if you don't really have lines, make sure to select "Stacked" under the Display tab.

 This one is setup by personal preference so have at it!

+## Prometheus Exporter Version

 -----